Boone, Iowa: Festivals and events

 Pufferbilly Days, an annual event celebrating Boone's railroad heritage, is held at the end of the summer and is one of Iowa's top five community festivals with over 30,000 attendees.

-The IMCA Super Nationals are held at the Boone Speedway, occurring during the week of Labor Day.
+The IMCA Super Nationals are held at the Boone Speedway, occurring during the week of Labor Day in September.

 Boone is also a site of the annual Farm Progress Show.
 Originally the show rotated from one farm to another in Iowa, Illinois and Indiana before the permanent sites were established at Boone, Iowa and Decatur, Illinois.
 The show now alternates between these two permanent sites on an annual basis.

 Tourist attractions

 Vincenzo Miserendino's final and largest statue of Theodore Roosevelt, which was eight times life-size was commissioned in 1941, and was scheduled to arrive in Boone, Iowa, in 1943.
 However, before casting, its 4,000 pounds of bronze was appropriated for World War II.
 Miserendino commented that Theodore Roosevelt himself would have approved of that decision to put the service of the country first.
 Later, in 1946, the Roman Bronze Corporation of Corona, New York City, produced the casting in Miserendino's original mold.
 (Note: Miserendino died in 1943 before the 1946 casting of Roosevelt.)
 On January 6, 1948, it was placed in McHose Park.
 (Note: James Buritt McHose was an admirer of Theodore Roosevelt.
 On July 25, 1924, McHose and his wife, Ella, gave nearly 200 acres of land on the southwest side of Boone to the city for a park which is named in their honor.
 When McHose died in June of 1927 at the age of 78, shortly after the park's dedication, his last will and testament specified that a statue of Roosevelt be placed in the park.
 John W. Jordan, the attorney for McHose's will, oversaw the Roosevelt statue project for the park.)
 Residing on three large granite blocks, the 6' 3" statue depicts Roosevelt rising out of a mountainous landscape with his hand outstretched as if addressing a crowd.
 Below the statue are ten bas reliefs of Roosevelt's outdoor accomplishments.

 Boone & Scenic Valley Railroad & the James H. Andrew Railroad Museum are other points of interest.
-The B&SVRR allows visitors to view Boone and the Boone river valley area via train, riding behind various historic train equipment.
+The B&SVRR allows visitors to view Boone and the Des Moines river valley area via train, riding behind various historic train equipment.
 Thomas the Tank Engine makes annual visits to B&SVRR, at the Day Out with Thomas event, usually in September.
 The railroad also hosts several "dinner" trains, a regular weekly train excursion as well as a special Christmas themed event.
 The James H. Andrew museum, located on site, highlights railroad history with a variety of exhibits and authentic railroad related artifacts.

 Boone County Historical Center, a museum housed in the former Champlin Memorial Masonic Temple.